Product Playbook · In-Office Procedures

 Corneal Sensitivity Testing

-Esthesiometry to assess corneal nerve function when neurotrophic keratitis or neuropathic pain is on the differential.
+Esthesiometry to assess corneal nerve function for neurotrophic and neuropathic disease.

 Learn more ›